drewhagen/CKAD_study_with_pictures/Core Concepts.md

 - spec.terminationGracePeriodSeconds

 ![image](images/replicaset.png)
-> The image provides a visual analogy for a ReplicaSet in Kubernetes, representing it as a fleet of lifeboats to symbolize high availability, redundancy, load balancing, and scalability in maintaining continuous application access within a Kubernetes cluster.
+> The image provides a visual analogy for a ReplicaSet in Kubernetes, representing it as a fleet of lifeboats shipping application containers.
+This symbolizes the high availability, redundancy, load balancing, and scalability in maintaining continuous application access within a Kubernetes cluster.
 ### ReplicaSet
 ##### Problem Statement
 If one pod runs our application and that pod or app fails, users will no longer be able to access our application... unless we have redundancy.